 For example, in 2023, 64% of our students achieved a place at a Russell Group university for some of the most competitive courses: 8 students achieved a place to study Medicine; 10 a place for Economics; and 3 a place for Law.

 The university destinations of our former students include many of the most highly regarded universities in the country, including Oxford and Cambridge, Imperial, LSE and all the major medical schools.
 For full details of the recent university destinations of our students, please see links.

 From October 2005 to August 2023, the College has placed:

 - 106 for Dentistry

 - 90 for Law

-Since October 2000 there have been 1200 students placed at Russell Group universities including:
+Since 2005, there have been over 1400 students placed at Russell Group universities including:

 Our expert and comprehensive service ranges from guidance on choosing a suitable degree course to extensive help with completing the UCAS form and preparation for interviews.
 Our highly experienced Careers Advisers are readily available for individual guidance.
 The students also receive extensive help from their Personal Tutor when choosing universities and completing their UCAS form.

 Brampton College produces its own preparation pack on applying for university and there is a special programme for applicants to medical science degrees, including a regular medical forum.
 This programme consists of seminars, lectures, mock interviews and preparation for the UKCAT and BMAT examinations.
-In order to help our AS students decide on the career path they wish to follow or the degree course they wish to apply for, we organise a series of talks from university admissions tutors and careers representatives.
+In order to help our first year A level students decide on the career path they wish to follow or the degree course they wish to apply for, we organise a series of talks from university admissions tutors and careers representatives.
 They also attend events organised by UCAS and undergo two week’s work experience in the summer.
-Parents of AS students are invited to a meeting on the application process with visiting speakers from university.
+Parents of first year A level students are invited to a meeting on the application process with visiting speakers from university.